aourednik/georecits/README.md

 ## Online version

-In the newest, experimental, version, you can __drag and drop__ files to see instantly rendeders maps.
+In the newest, experimental, version, you can __drag and drop__ files to see instantly rendered maps.
-This version also gives you advice on repairing misconfigured data files.
+This version also gives you advice on repairing misconfigured innput data files.
 It is [available for oline use HERE](https://ourednik.info/georecits/v02/).

 You can also test the stable 01 version online [HERE (lived spaces)](https://ourednik.info/georecits/v01_livedspaces/) and [HERE (journeys)](https://ourednik.info/georecits/v01_journeys/).